4l3b/WorkTrack/README.md

 End the work session early.
 Work Time will be updated to reflect the actual time worked.

 LOGDEL:
-Delete the app’s memory of previous sessions.
+Clear the app’s history of previous sessions.

 GETLOG:
 Download a log file containing the history of work sessions.
-Press and hold for 3 seconds to upload a log file into the memory.
+To upload a log file into the memory, press and hold for 3 seconds.

 TIME LEFT:
 When it reaches zero, its value blinks, and a sound alarm plays.
 Click the button to stop the blinking and alarm and continue working overtime.